-If lace is your thing then you'll love Burano.
-Many believe that they make the best lace in the world right here.
+Burano is famous for its lace, and if lace is your thing, then you'll love Burano.
+Many believe that they make the best laces in the world right here.

-If you don't mind high prices and want the very best then Dalla Lidia, the oldest lacemaker in Burano, offers superb quality handmade lace at prices that make me more nauseous than the boat ride to Burano on a rough sea day.
+If you don't mind paying high prices and want the very best, then Dalla Lidia, the oldest lacemaker in Burano, offers superb quality handmade lace at prices that make me more nauseous than the boat ride to Burano on a rough sea day.

 Have a look at Martina Vidal too.
 Again, quality is high... and so are the prices.
-Really some beautiful items though and well worth thinking about purchasing something.
-This lace will look beautiful in your home, bring back many memories and make friends and family very jealous.
+There are really some beautiful items though, and it's well worth thinking about purchasing something to support this wonderful tradition.
+This lace will look beautiful in your home, bring back many memories, and make friends and family very jealous.